 1 cup water (or sparkling water, or coconut water)

 1 tablespoon apple cider vinegar

 Mix all of the ingredients (plus any other flavorings) together and let the switchel steep for at least a couple of hours so that the ginger flavor infuses the beverage.
-Then pour it over some ice in a mason jar and enjoy!
+Then pour it over some ice in a mason jar, garnish with lemon slices, mint, or anything else you’d like, and enjoy!